LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

     - **Format**: JPG or PNG.
 Choose the format you wish to use for the screenshot.
     - **File Name**: You can provide a file name for the screenshot.
 If a file name is not provided, the screenshot will be assigned a randomly generated name and stored in Skillable Studio.

-    **Note**: Pasting images into the lab instructions is not supported in Internet Explorer 11.

 ![](images/paste-image-dialog.png)

 To Add a screenshot by dragging an image into the lab instructions window: